junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "Tell him to prepare dinner for four, okay?"
 Dean says, thinking twice, smiling to himself.
 "Actually, make it five.
 Jamie has a sister, I might help make the two of them a pair too, you know, the less attractive siblings, that's kinda cute, right?"

-"I don't think--" Cas hesitates, but Dean's already turning around, grabbing the book and impala keys from the desk.
+"I don't think--" Cas hesitates, but Dean's already turning around, grabbing the book and Impala keys from the desk.

 "Where are you going?"